 Stream 1.
 “Visualization”: Visual Navigation

-Using the infrastructure of the third project stream as a backbone, we will create new interfaces for book browsing and navigation (for both physical and electronic books), making use of the opportunities that the data structures and hierarchies of our subject vocabularies offer.
-Hence, we will create prototypes allowing for “visual” ways to browse the collections of the Science and Medical Library, and potentially also other libraries, moving beyond current interaction paradigms.
+Using the infrastructure of the third project stream as a backbone, we created new "visual" interfaces for book browsing and navigation (for both physical and electronic books), making use of the opportunities that the data structures and hierarchies of our subject vocabularies offer.

 Stream 2.
 “Physical Interaction”: Experiments towards new ways of interaction in a physical library space